-- Deviations from policies, procedures, regulations, and instructions as contained in manual and handbook releases, interim directives, standard operating guides, etc. - Hazardous materials handling and/or transport. - Airspace/flight following. - Deviation from planned operations, flight plan, type of use (e.g., general to special-use). - Failure to utilize Personnel Protective Equipment (PPE) or Aviation Life Support Equipment (ALSE). - Inadequate training, or failure to meet training requirements. - Failure to utilize load calculations and/or manifests correctly. - Weather conditions. - Ground operations. - Pilot procedures. - Fuel contamination. - Unsafe actions by pilot, air crew, passengers, or support personnel.
+- Deviations from policy, procedures, regulations, and instructions.

+- Hazardous materials handling and/or transport.

+- Airspace/flight following.

+- Deviation from planned operations.

+- Failure to utilize Personnel Protective Equipment (PPE) or follow the Aviation Life Support Equipment (ALSE).

+- Failure to meet qualification standards or training requirements.

+- Weather conditions.

+- Ground operations.

+- Pilot procedures.

+- Fuel contamination.

+- Unsafe actions by pilot, air crew, passengers, or support personnel.
-Aviation hazards also exist in the form of aerial hazards such as wires, low-flying aircraft, and obstacles protruding beyond normal surface features.
-Known aerial hazards must be identified.

-This is particularly crucial when aircraft are planned to be in the special-use profile of low-altitude flight.
-Each office will post, maintain, and annually update a "known aerial hazard map" for the local operations encompassing areas where aircraft are operated (regardless of agency land ownership), and will be posted in dispatch centers, permanent helibases, airtanker bases, air attack bases, etc.
+Aviation hazards also exist in the form of wires, low-flying aircraft, and obstacles protruding beyond normal surface features.
+Each office will post, maintain, and annually update a "known aerial hazard map" for the local geographic area operations where aircraft are operated, regardless of agency jurisdiction.
+It will be posted for and communicated to the flight crews.